funyug/crypto-price-widget/README.md

 ## Features

-- Shows current BTC/USD price in the system tray
+- Shows current BTC/USD or BTC/INR price in the system tray
 - Displays 24h price change with emoji indicator (📈/📉)
 - Updates every 60 seconds
 - Lightweight and runs in the background
 - No taskbar icon, only system tray
+- Exchange switcher: CoinGecko (USD) or CoinDCX (INR)
+- Context menu option to enable/disable auto start on Windows boot (current user, no admin required)
+- Subtle notification when auto start is toggled

 ## Installation